Learning disturbance models for offset-free reference tracking: Offset-free EKF-based Nonlinear MPC

 with $W_x = 10 I_\nx$ and $W_u = I_\nu$.
-A terminal cost $V_\mathrm{f}$ is not included because it is not needed due to the use of the terminal equality constraint.
+The terminal cost $V_\mathrm{f}$ is not included because it is not needed due to the use of the terminal equality constraint.
 We don't consider any constraints on the input nor on the output of the system.
-At each sample time, the future $N$ samples of the reference trajectories $x_\r(k+j)$ and $u_\r(k+j)$ for the NMPC controller \eqref{eq:nmpc} are computed from \eqref{eq:ref_signals} taking the stage cost function as
+At each sample time, we solve problem~\eqref{eq:ref_signals} taking a prediction horizon of length $N$ (instead of $\infty$), to obtain the future $N$ samples of the reference trajectories $x_\r(k+j)$ and $u_\r(k+j)$ for the NMPC \eqref{eq:nmpc}.
+We take the stage cost function of~\eqref{eq:ref_signals} as~\eqref{eq:ref_signals:cost}, taking $u_d(k) = u_\r(k)$, where $u_\r(k)$ is the reference signal given by Assumption~\ref{ass:trackability}.